 Mike The Pike Productions, Inc. (OTC: MIKP) to Withdraw Most Recent Form 10 Submission in Favor of Resubmitting Form 10 to include Audited Financials Toward Becoming SEC Fully Reporting and Effect Pink Current with OTC Markets

-/EIN News/ -- Scottsdale, AZ, Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Mike The Pike Productions, Inc. (OTC: MIKP) (“The Company”), ($MIKP), a fan-owned entertainment studio focused in the acquisition, development, and production of entertainment intellectual property through its wholly owned subsidiary www.ArowanaMedia.com, announces today that per advice of counsel, it will be withdrawing its most recent Form 10 submission in favor of resubmitting the Form 10 to include Audited Financials with respect to SEC guidelines and procedures.
+Scottsdale, AZ, Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Mike The Pike Productions, Inc. MIKP ("The Company"), ($MIKP), a fan-owned entertainment studio focused in the acquisition, development, and production of entertainment intellectual property through its wholly owned subsidiary www.ArowanaMedia.com, announces today that per advice of counsel, it will be withdrawing its most recent Form 10 submission in favor of resubmitting the Form 10 to include Audited Financials with respect to SEC guidelines and procedures.

 The Company anticipates its PCAOB Auditor to have work completed in a timely manner and has expectations to file the Form 10 with audited financials within the next 7-10 days.